jon-jacky/PyModel/samples/Socket/README.txt

 However, these are rarely seen in the common situation where a socket transmits small messages over a fast network -- usually the entire message is transmitted in in a single pair of send/recv calls.
-In fact, our first stepper module only works correctly with runs that exhibit this common (deterministic, synchronous) behavior; it considers any nondeterminism to be a test failure, and it just waits forever at the first blocking call (our other steppers, stepper_o and stepper_a, relax these restrictions).
+In fact, our stepper_d module only works correctly with runs that exhibit this common (deterministic, synchronous) behavior; it considers any nondeterminism to be a test failure, and it just waits forever at the first blocking call (our other steppers, stepper_o, stepper_a, and stepper, relax these restrictions).
 Therefore, sometimes we wish to restrict the behavior of the model to deterministic, synchronous behaviors.

 In PyModel, concurrency and asychrony permitted by a model program can be removed by scenario machines, and nondeterminism can be restricted